ampproject/amp-wp/docs/hook/pre_amp_render_post.md

 ## Action `pre_amp_render_post`

-> :warning: This function is deprecated: Check amp_is_request() on the template_redirect action instead.
+> :warning: This action is deprecated: Check amp_is_request() on the template_redirect action instead.

 Fires before rendering a post in AMP.